What Are Concerta Withdrawal Symptoms Like?

 - Alterations in behavior that suggests mood swings, such as periods of being extremely talkative and optimistic followed by periods of being apathetic and even appearing depressed

 Who Is Susceptible to Developing a Stimulant Use Disorder?

 Individuals who use prescription medications under the supervision of a physician and within the parameters specified by the prescription are not typically candidates to a develop substance use disorders to these medications.
 Individuals who have ready access to these drugs, such as the friends or relatives of someone who uses them; who obtain them illegally from other sources; and who use them for reasons other than their intended use, such as to stay awake or study, or for their euphoric effects, are at a high risk to develop substance use disorders to these prescription medications.

-Young people, particularly high school students or college students, appear to be potential candidates for the abuse of Concerta and similar medications.
+Young people, particularly high school students or college students, appear to be potential candidates for the abuse of Concerta, adderall substance abuse and other similar medications.
 In particular, individuals who are involved in work or school for long hours, looking for some method to increase their energy and decrease the need for sleep, and looking for a “quick fix” to studying for their classes may be particularly prone to abusing Concerta and other similar drugs.
 In addition, younger individuals in the workforce who are looking for increased energy, a decreased need for sleep, and a quick “pick me up” can be at increased risk to develop an abuse issue in regard to Concerta or similar drugs.

 Individuals who abuse Concerta are typically diagnosed with a stimulant use disorder, and these individuals will require the same type of treatment considerations that individuals with other substance use disorders need to get focused on recovery.
 Treatment often includes medically assisted care, such as medications to address issues during the detox period and beyond, therapy and counseling to address personal issues and other conditions associated with the substance use disorder, and a long-term aftercare program to keep them focused on recovery.